mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When the user runs a query, Greenplum Database evaluates the query against a set of limits defined for the resource group.
 Greenplum Database runs the query immediately if the group's resource limits have not yet been reached and the query does not cause the group to exceed the concurrent transaction limit.
 If these conditions are not met, Greenplum Database queues the query.
 For example, if the maximum number of concurrent transactions for the resource group has already been reached, a subsequent query is queued and must wait until other queries complete before it runs.
 Greenplum Database may also run a pending query when the resource group's concurrency and memory limits are altered to large enough values.

 Within a resource group for roles, transactions are evaluated on a first in, first out basis.
 Greenplum Database periodically assesses the active workload of the system, reallocating resources and starting/queuing jobs as necessary.

-> **Note** Containerized deployments of Greenplum Database might create a hierarchical set of nested cgroups to manage host system resources.
-The nesting of cgroups affects the Greenplum Database resource group limits for CPU percentage, CPU cores, and memory.
-The Greenplum Database resource group system resource limit is based on the quota for the parent group.

 For example, Greenplum Database is running in a cgroup demo, and the Greenplum Database cgroup is nested in the cgroup demo.
 If the cgroup demo is configured with a CPU limit of 60% of system CPU resources and the Greenplum Database resource group CPU limit is set 90%, the Greenplum Database limit of host system CPU resources is 54% \(0.6 x 0.9\).